 What Causes Pimples on the Chest?

-After we have understood what pimple or acne means and how pimples develop on the skin for that matter the chest, let us look at what causes pimples or acne on the skin.
+After we have understood what a pimple or acne means and how pimples develop on the skin for that matter the chest, let us look at what causes pimples or acne on the skin.
 According to research, the main reason why we often notice pimples on our chest cannot be pinpointed to one particular cause, however, some of the following activities have been identified to increase the development of pimples on the skin;

 - Hormones; one major cause of pimples on the skin is hormones, an increase in hormones is very common with teenagers as they approach their teens, the production of hormones increases drastically, with both male and female humans producing more androgens which include testosterone.
-This testosterone makes the body to secret more sebum, thus more oily substances being produced.
-Excess oil blocks the hair follicles mainly the ones on the face, chest, neck and back.
+This testosterone makes the body to secrete more sebum, thus more oily substances being produced.
+Excess oil blocks the hair follicles mainly the ones on the face, chest, neck, and back.
 Comedones, which are blackheads or whiteheads, occur on the surface of the skin due to bacteria which grow in the blocked follicles (Source: WebMD).

 - Oral Contraceptives; another cause of pimples or acne on the skin is the side effects resulting from the intake of oral contraceptives by women.
 For oral contraceptive causing pimples on the chest, it has varying effects on some women, as it tends to suppress the development of pimples in some women (Source: WebMD).

 - Steroids; the intake of steroid by some bodybuilders have been identified to have correlations with some bodybuilders developing pimples on the chest (Source: WebMD).